hpc2n/sphinx-lesson-template/content/openmp-basics.rst

 Data sharing rules
 ^^^^^^^^^^^^^^^^^^

-Since the structured block that follows a parallel construct is executed in parallel by a team of threads, we must make sure that the related data accesses do cause any **conflicts**.
+Since the structured block that follows a parallel construct is executed in parallel by a team of threads, we must make sure that the related data accesses do not cause any **conflicts**.
 For example, the behaviour of the following program is not well defined:

 .. code-block:: c